 8.2 Screen Brightness

 For 3D displays that use eye glasses, the perceived brightness may be reduced due to the eye glasses.
 This aspect should be considered in setting the picture brightness for 3D subjective testing.
+All measurements including screen brightness measurement need to be carried out through glasses according to the 3D display technology.

 8.3 Viewing distance and angle